scylladb/scylladb/docs/dev/paged-queries.md

 Implementing a stateful range scan using `multishard_combining_reader`, `querier` and `querier_cache` still has a lot of involved details to it.
-To make this as accessible and resuable as possible a function was added that takes care of all this, offering a simple interface to clients.
+To make this as accessible and reusable as possible a function was added that takes care of all this, offering a simple interface to clients.
 This is `query_mutations_on_all_shards()`, which takes care of all details related to replica local range scans.
 It supports both